Jail

 Talk time is limited to 15 minutes per call.
 Calls cannot be made to international numbers and will disconnect if a computer believes you are trying to forward a call to someone else or have a portable phone.

 If you accept a lot of calls, the cost will quickly add up on your phone bill.
-We encourage you to write letters and visit in person so you don't spend a lot of money.
+We encourage you to write letters and visit in person, so you don't spend a lot of money.

 You can have your telephone number blocked so it cannot be called from jail by asking an on-duty supervisor.
 The block will stay until you call the on-duty supervisor to have it removed.